kpwags/old.kpwags.com/site/_posts/2016/2016-10-07-fitness-progress-september-2016.markdown

 ---
 layout: post
-title:  "Fitness Progress - September 2016"
+title: 'Fitness Progress - September 2016'
-date:   2016-10-07 17:05:00
+date: 2016-10-07 5:00 pm
-cover: "/assets/images/posts/weights.jpg"
-indexpos: "50% 50%"
-bgposition: "50% 50%"
 ---

 I guess the one thing I could say that went well this month is that I got my lifts to my previous bests and I got a lot of runs in.

 Vacation killed my weight loss goals as I was feeling particularly lazy, but considering that, I guess it wasn't too bad.